skamireddi/immunichain/Lab/CloudComposerLab.rst

 Before we create assets and participants, we need to know what each asset and participants represent
 	 - Guardian is simply a parent
-	 - MedProvider is a medical provider, like an insurance provider or a doctor
+	 - MedProvider is a medical provider, such as a hospital, medical practice or doctor
-	 - Member is an organization that can view the health record
+	 - Member is an organization that can only view the health record, such as a camp or high school athletics
 	 - Childform is a child

 2. Now create a Medical Provider by clicking on the **Medical Provider** on the left and **+Create New Participant** in the top right.
-Give it Medical Provider serial number.
-I stick to 1, 2, 3 or low numbers that I can remember, but you can create any ID number you want.
-I suggest writing your ID numbers down as we move along.
+Give it Medical Provider serial number of 1.
 Once you have filled in the information click on **Create**

 .. image:: Images/32.png